Written by: Hailey Motooka, Bonnie Feldman, DDS, MBA, Ellen M. Martin

 Meet one of today’s pioneers of oral microbiology…

 If the concept of The Force in Star Wars were applied to oral microbiology, then Dr. John Tagg would be the Obi-Wan Kenobi of this modern scientific galaxy.
-Instead of Legos, video games, or other pastimes of most adolescent boys, the young John was intrigued by watching bacteria grow on petri dishes.
-Through his extensive depth and breadth of knowledge in microbiology it would be accurate to say that the Force is strong with this one.
+Instead of Legos and video games, the young John was intrigued by watching bacteria grow on petri dishes.
+Through his extensive breadth of knowledge in microbiology, it would be accurate to say that the Force is strong with this one.

 “Even ‘til this day, I start my work day by looking at my cultures growing in my lab”